sabel94/deep-learning-project/input/model/README.md

-Put the trained model in this directory to use it when continuing training.
+Place the "model.h5" file in this directory to continue training on an existing model.